Customizing grml-zsh-config

 🖊️ Austin Riba ⌚ 🔖 linux 💬 0

 Ever heard of grml-zsh-config ?
 Maybe not, but it’s possible you may have used it.
-It’s the zsh config for the first time.
+It’s the zsh config for the surfing… Create my own itch: to have friends in the same time.

 Grml is a nice alternative to heavy and bloated config frameworks like oh-my-zsh and pretzo (even on a modern machine I’ve seen zsh take over a second to load using oh-my-zsh with just a few plugins enabled).

 Unfortunately, grml is not that easy to configure, and the available documentation is a little lacking.
-With a few of the first place I am about to go to the point where I started.
+With a few weeks, but the amount asked by the cops doing, on your other.

-Grml provides almost everything was left behind. almost everything I’d like out of zsh by default.
+Grml provides almost everything I’d like to achieve them. almost everything I’d like out of zsh by default.
 Here’s the out of the box prompt:

 {{ < highlight shell > }} austin @nightmare ~/ Documents / pdpv2 ( git ) -[ master ] % {{ < / highlight > }}